-We hope everyone had a wonderful memorial day weekend!
-We figured we’d jump right into this Tuesday morning with another addition to our rookie mistakes series.
 Remember the Rookie Mistakes series is a NO JUDGEMENT ZONE.
-We’ve both made ALL of these decorating mistakes in our own homes before and simply want you to learn from us so you can make your home look amazing without having to make the mistakes we did!
+We’ve both made ALL of these decorating mistakes in our own homes, and simply want you to learn from us so you can make your home look amazing without having to make the mistakes we did!

 So let’s chat about this very common mistake and one we’ve been making for longer than we can remember (oops).
 Loooooong before we knew much about “styling” we tended to decorate all of our tabletops in a similar fashion.

 We’d take pictures frames, lots of them, and put them on just about every single tabletop in our homes.
 Dressers, consoles, entryways…they were all littered with pictures frames.
 It was nice that we could display some of our favorite memories, but it was a bit too much.
 Plus, with picture frames covering the top of every surface, we were losing a bit of function in these “prime real estate” spots around our spaces.

 We see many people decorating this way, with dozens of picture frames lined up on a surface.
 Big frames in front of small frames, mismatched sizes all jumbled together, and so many picture frames that you can barely see the table.
 We love displaying memories, but a lineup of frames on a surface is not necessarily the best way to show off your family or favorite moments.